 This post in conjunction with the video how to determine when it's time to let someone go should give you adequate guidelines to determining what's best for you and your employees as you smartly manage your talent.

-// JCS Business Advisors is a strategic business management consultancy.
-Through our expertise in human behavior, we develop high-performance leadership teams and organizations as we partner with forward-thinking senior leaders, entrepreneurs and their HR counterparts, bridging the knowledge & execution gap of connecting people, performance, and profits. // Email: firstname.lastname@example.org
+// Manage Global is the digital arm of JCS Business Advisors a strategic business management consultancy.
+Through our expertise in human behavior, we develop high-performance leadership teams and organizations as we partner with forward-thinking senior leaders, entrepreneurs and their HR counterparts, bridging the knowledge & execution gap of connecting people, performance, and profits. // Email: email@example.com

 // Ph: 888.388.0565 // Schedule a complimentary advisory call and receive a copy of our latest executive briefing.
 Learn about our "all-in-one" system that develops competent leaders and managers, effectively manages operations, people & talent.